 Inclusion and Special Educational Needs highlights

 Our educational research has been ranked 4th within the UK in relation to research intensity with 87% assessed as ‘internationally excellent or world leading’ (REf, 2014).

-- Flexibility This programme is designed to meet the needs of professionals and is delivered via blended learning (a mixture of face-to-face and online learning).
+- Flexibility This programme is designed to meet the needs of professionals.
 Diploma and Certificate options are also available.

 - Credit transfer Students who have completed other master's-level awards, eg PGCE, within the last 10 years are eligible to credit transfer.
 The credit transfer application must be submitted at the same time as the online programme application as retrospective applications are not accepted.

 “In terms of your career prospects, there is no doubt that completing this MEd will increase your promotion potential as we move towards a Master’s-led teaching profession, and as issues of SEN and Inclusion take centre stage in a society whose ambition is to increase social justice and inclusion.”